Titus Canyon Road

 Is Titus Canyon Open in Death Valley?

-Set high in the Grapevine Mountains within the Mojave Desert, the road tops out by Red Pass at an elevation of 1.589m (5,213ft) above the sea level.
+Set high in the Grapevine Mountains within the Mojave Desert, the road tops out at Red Pass at an elevation of 1,589m (5,213ft) above sea level.
 Stop here to enjoy the grand view in both directions.
 The road is closed during the winter months when there is snow in the pass to the canyon.
-Road is closed when rain is expected due to extreme flash-flood danger through narrowest part of Titus Canyon.
+The road is closed when rain is expected due to extreme flash-flood danger through the narrowest part of Titus Canyon.
 Avoid entering when rain threatens and ask at ranger stations for current road and weather conditions.
 Sometimes the road is wet, icy, or washed out.

 How long does it take to drive Titus Canyon Road?

-Tucked away on the southeastern part of California, to drive the road without stopping will take most people between 2 and 3 hours.
-The road is one-way road from east; this dirt road is rough, steep and narrow; often closed due to snow, mud, or wash outs; two-way section from west is graded dirt road.
-Infrequently patrolled, summer travel not advised.
-The canyon is named after mining engineer Morris Titus, who died prospecting the canyon in 1905, a year in which 13 others died here from heat and dehydration.
+Tucked away in the southeastern part of California, driving the road without stopping will take most people between 2 and 3 hours.
+The road is a one-way road from the east; this dirt road is rough, steep, and narrow; often closed due to snow, mud, or washouts; a two-way section from the west is a graded dirt road.
+Infrequently patrolled, summer travel is not advised.

 Pic: rich cirminello